brownplt/B2T2/TableAPI.md

-# Core API
+# Table API

 [Note: this section should be considered as an internal note that helps KC decide if an opeartor should be included and, if yes, how.]

+This file serves for two purposes:

-This file aims at providing a collection of table-processing operators, such that people can compare programming medias on their
+- Set up a reference for comparing programming medias on their
   - __expressiveness:__ is an operators provided in one media but not the other?
   - __enforcement of constraints:__ how many of the required constraints are enforced?
 How many of the ensured constraints are communicated to the type system?

-To make the comparision useful, we set up the following guidelines on collecting operators

-- gather operators from real-world programming medias.
-So far we gather operators from SQL, LINQ, Python pandas, R TidyVerse, and Pyret.
-- must include basic operators (e.g. insertion / deletion of rows / columns).
-- include operators that impose interesting constraints.
-Examples of these operators include `pivot_table` in pandas and `pivot_longer` and `pivot_wider` in TidyVerse.
-- ignore operators that can be defined by simple composition of included operators.
-Otherwise this file can grow too large.
-- if two operators impose similar constraints, we include only one of them and mention in its document the other operator.
+- Challenge type system designers

+Real-world programming medias contain lots of utility operations.
+Collecting all of them won't be practical.
+Instead, we strive to gather at least all operators that are necessary for real-world data analysis.
+(Please let us know if you think a necessary operator is missing.)
+Some utilities opoerators impose interesting constraints that might be challenging to type systems.
+We selectively include some complicated utility operators and hopefully they will illustrate all constraints that a type systems need to handle.

 We included operators in __Pyret taught in Brown CS111__.
 These operators are found by walking through [this document](https://hackmd.io/@cs111/table).
 All operators described in the linked document are included, except `sum`, `mean`, `median`, `modes`, and `stdev`.
 These operators are excluded because their constraints on arguments and results are simple and have been illustrated by other operators.